 The Church of the Holy Trinity, located in Trinity Square in downtown Toronto, is located on the west side of the busy Eaton Centre.
 However, when it was built in 1847, Henry Scadding, author of “Toronto of Old” (published in 1873), stated that just ten years prior to the opening of the church, the land to the south of the church was “fields,” and to the north of the church were swamps and dense forest.
 It was referred to as Macaulay’s Fields.
-In those years, Louisa Street, to the south of the church, was called Jeremy Street, a Macaulay family name.
+In those years, Louisa Street, to the south of the church, was called Jeremy Street, named after a member of the Macaulay family.

-The history of the Church of the Holy Trinity commenced when Bishop Strachan, who is today buried in St. James Cathedral on King Street East, received a donation of 5000 pounds sterling for the building and maintenance of a church.
-Conditions were attached to the funds—it was to be named the Church of the Holy Trinity, the pews were to be forever free, and the pews not designated to a specific person.
+The history of the Church of the Holy Trinity commenced when Bishop Strachan, who is today buried in St. James Cathedral on King Street East, received a donation of 5000 pounds sterling to build and maintain a church in Toronto.
+Conditions were attached to the funds—it was to be named the Church of the Holy Trinity, the pews were to be forever free, and the pews were not to be designated to a specific person.
 The terms also stipulated that 3000 pounds were to be spent on the building and 2000 pounds on investments.

-However, in 1849 a fire swept along King Street, which severely damaged the church of St. James.
+In 1849, a fire swept along King Street that severely damaged the church of St. James.
 As a result, many of the parishioners from Holy Trinity and St. James worshipped together at Holy Trinity, including Lord Elgin.
 This ended in 1850, when the new St. James was consecrated.

 Because the pews in Holy Trinity were free, the church had no reliable source of income.
 Bishop Strachan appointed his young chaplain, Henry Scadding, who was employed as a classics master at Upper Canada College, to be the church’s “Incumbent,” with no salary.
 He remained its rector until 1875.
 He died in 1901.

 The land to build the church was donated by John Simcoe Macaulay.
 It was constructed in the Gothic style, the interior of the church in the cruciform plan, the altar visible regardless of where parishioners were seated.
-The structure was built of yellow bricks from the Don Valley brickyards, and timbers were cut from the nearby forests.
+The structure’s facades were of yellow bricks from the Don Valley brickyards, and timbers were cut from the nearby forests.
 Its main entrance faced west, with an impressive Gothic doorway and a large window above it.
 Two towers were built on the northwest and southwest corners of the west facade.
 The slates for the roof arrived in Canada as ballast in sailing ships.

 From the mid 1800s, Holy Trinity was known as a church associated with the “Catholic Revival” in the Church of England, which sought inspiration from the Medieval days.
 It was viewed by some as a purer faith, as it applied more formality to the services than other churches.
 However, this was coupled with a keen sense of social responsibility.
 This approach was intensified when the Rev. John Frank became rector in the 1930s.
 It was he who introduced the pageant of the “Christmas Story,” a tradition that continues to this day.
 When the $200,000,000 Eaton Centre was built it encompassed 15 acres.
 An attempt was made to demolish the church and include the land within the Centre.
 The congregation fought back and the Eaton Centre was forced to build around the structure, thus preserving this historic church and two other building.